 You’ll eat better and spend less money.
 Win/win!

 Many of us spend most of our days sitting at a desk.
 That’s not great for your body.

-Grab a pedometer or dust off that fitbit and start tracking your steps.
+Grab an apple watch, pedometer, or dust off that fitbit and start tracking your steps.

 Achieving 10,000 steps a day will require effort.
 So, try adding in a lunchtime walk or a doing a lap around the office every hour.

 Get 8 hours sleep

 Getting sufficient sleep is the foundation of good health.
 Most of us don’t get anywhere near enough sleep.

 Aim to be in bed for at least 8 hours, longer if you can manage it.

 And, if you’re not convinced about the importance of sleep, watch this TED talk by Arianna Huffington.

 Taking the stairs is a great way to add extra steps to your day but it’s also an excellent way to tone your legs and butt.
 It’ll also give your cardiovascular system a work out.